 The third beast that Daniel saw, was leopard-like.
 It represented the Macedonian Empire (Greece).
 This is equivalent to the belly and thighs of bronze in Nebuchadnezzar's statue.
 The fact that it possessed four wings speaks of the incredible speed with which it came to power.
 History records that no more rapid conquest of the world was ever made than that of Alexander the Great.
 It is said that he wept when his generals informed him that there was no one left to conquer!
 Alexander died young.
 His empire was then divided among four of his generals, as pictured by the four heads of this leopard-like beast.
 Alexander's generals divided up his empire as follows:

 Egypt and North Africa went to Ptolemy Soter

 Macedonia went to Cassandra

-THE BEAST WITH IRON TEETH AND TEN HORNS
+THE BEAST WITH THE 10 HORNS AND THE IRON TEETH

 Be of good cheer, however.
-In the midst of all the storms of secular history, God's people have always had peace and, for we believers today, Jesus has given us the peace of God.
+In the midst of the terrible times that unbelieving secular society brings, God's people have peace.
+Jesus has given us both peace with God (Rom.
+5:1), and the peace of God.
 As he put it in John 16:33,

 thrones were set in place,